Vietnam travel guide

-Vietnam is widely regarded as one of the most captivating countries in Southeast Asia, owing to its rich cultural heritage, breathtaking natural beauty, delectable cuisine, and warm hospitality of its locals.
-It is a fascinating blend of ancient traditions and modern developments.
-A land of contrasts, where ancient temples and pagodas coexist with modern skyscrapers, and traditional street vendors intermingle with trendy cafes and boutique shops.
+Vietnam is known for its breathtaking natural beauty, rich culture, delicious cuisine, and welcoming people.
+It’s a land of contrasts where ancient temples and pagodas coexist with modern skyscrapers, and traditional street vendors intermingle with trendy cafes and boutique shops.
+Here’s a quick list of top destinations to help you explore Vietnam’s diverse wonders:

-On August 15, 2023, Vietnam started granting e-visas for citizens of all countries and territories with a 90-day stay duration and valid for multiple entries.
-The cost is $25 for a single-entry electronic visa and $50 for a multiple-entry electronic visa.
+Since August 15, 2023, Vietnam offers e-visas for citizens of all countries.
+These visas allow a 90-day stay and are valid for single or multiple entries.
+The cost is $25 for a single-entry visa and $50 for a multiple-entry visa.

 📝 You can apply on the official website.
 (Please be careful of scam websites – this is the only website to apply for your e-visa).